pyrogram/pyrogram/docs/source/api/decorators.rst

 Decorators
 ==========

-While still being methods bound to the :obj:`Client <pyrogram.Client>` class, decorators are of a special kind and thus deserve a dedicated page.
+While still being methods bound to the :class:`~pyrogram.Client` class, decorators are of a special kind and thus deserve a dedicated page.

-Decorators are able to register callback functions for handling updates in a much easier and cleaner way compared to `Handlers <Handlers.html>`_; they do so by instantiating the correct handler and calling :meth:`add_handler() <pyrogram.Client.add_handler>`, automatically.
+Decorators are able to register callback functions for handling updates in a much easier and cleaner way compared to :doc:`Handlers <handlers>`; they do so by instantiating the correct handler and calling :meth:`~pyrogram.Client.add_handler`, automatically.
 All you need to do is adding the decorators on top of your functions.

 .. code-block:: python
     :emphasize-lines: 6